A very special destination halfway between the White Mountains and the Maine Coast

 Lulu Publications, 2007.
 288 pages, 6" x 9" format.

 "The Night We Broke Into The Northfield Chateau" Written and Illustrated By Sue Chapman Melanson

 The Northfield Chateau was a landmark in western Massachusetts from the time it was built in 1903 until it was demolished in 1963.
 A year before the magnificent structure met the wrecking ball the author and several friends spent an unsanctioned evening exploring the 125-room summer home of the Schell family of New York.
 The memories and images of that evening were captured on a primitive Brownie camera.
 The photographs and negatives became dog-eared and faded over the years until Sue Melanson resurrected them through her watercolor paintings.
 Along with her detailed artwork, she has included vivid descriptions of the Chateau as well as background information about its owners and their lifestyle, and even floor plans for the reader to enjoy.

 We are all characters in our own life stories, of which we are, almost unknowingly, the authors.
-Children dwell in stories and offer them up unhesitatingly in detail that can be overwhelming.
 One of the challenges authors face is the fact that every reader/listener brings to the story their own set of experiences and perspectives thereby changing the receptors every time the story is heard or read.
 No one person will ever hear or read the story in exactly the way the author wrote it.
 The content of each book depends upon the listener or the reader.